 Virtually every electronic ignition module has two things in common.
 They contain a coil of very fine enameled copper wire, and they are encapsulated in molded plastic.
 Over time the thin insulation on the wire tends to break down causing shorts between windings, and occasionally the thin wire may corrode and break.
 The plastic goes brittle with age and can eventually crack, leaving an open path for a short to ground (especially in damp conditions).
 All of these failure modes are aggravated by vibration and heat.
 For these reasons a reasonable life expectancy for any electronic module might be about 10 years or 100,000 miles, whichever comes first (it could fail earlier or later).
 After that the likelihood of failure jumps dramatically, so you might consider the cost and time for replacing the unit about that often as part of periodic maintenance.

 The important point is to consider the consequences, what happens WHEN the electronic unit does fail on the road?
 It is against my morals to carry either a cell phone or an auto club card when traveling.
+[Okay, as of 2014 I now have a cell phone, because it is my only phone].
 If my car has a problem, I want to be able to fix it and drive on, not wait for roadside assistance or towing or parts delivery for possible repairs.
 To that end, if you run electronic ignition in your car you should at all times carry a spare electronic module (double the purchase cost) or the parts to convert it back to the original points installation in case of electronic failure.
 The electronic modules used in MGs are not a part that you can pick up from stock at just any local auto parts store.
 These units are usually special order.

 From a cost basis, a lifetime supply of contact points will never be as expensive as one electronic ignition module.
 From a labor basis, the time to order and install the electronic module, including reading and understanding instructions and getting it right and testing after installation, may exceed the time required to install and service contact points for the next 10 years.
 The cost and/or inconvenience of just one roadside failure of the electronic module in your entire lifetime may outweigh all of the advantages combined.